 - Block the Old Way: If they're still trying to jump (and hurting themselves), place a small box or pillow where they usually launch from to encourage them to use the stairs instead.

-Check out our senior cat care guide for more ways to make their home life easier.
+Check out our senior cat care guide for more ways to make their home life easier, including choosing the best cat food for senior cats to manage their weight and health.

 Giving your cat a way up doesn't just save their joints; it gives them back their favorite spots.
 Whether it's a window perch or the foot of your bed, that access is everything to an older cat.

 Most owners find that the Pet Gear Easy Step II hits the sweet spot between price and stability.
-However, if your cat is really struggling with their back legs, skip the stairs and go straight for a Royal Ramps Foam Ramp—the smooth incline is much easier on the spine.
+However, if your cat is really struggling with their back legs, skip the stairs and go straight for a gradual ramp like the Pet Gear Travel Lite -- the smooth incline is much easier on the spine than steps.
 Take the training slow, and remember: an older cat who can still reach their favorite high-up sunspot is a much happier cat.